keploy/docs/versioned_docs/version-2.0.0/concepts/installation.md

 Keploy CLI

 Available Commands:
-  example         Example to record and test via keploy generate-config generate the keploy configuration file record          record the keploy testcases from the API calls test            run the recorded testcases and execute assertions update          Update Keploy
+  example           Example to record and test via keploy config --generate generate the keploy configuration file record            record the keploy testcases from the API calls test              run the recorded testcases and execute assertions update            Update Keploy

 Flags:
       --debug     Run in debug mode